determined-ai/determined/docs/release-notes/python-39-bump.rst

 **Improvements**

--  Our default environment images have been updated to Python 3.9.
-(Previously Python 3.8)
+-  Update default environment images to Python 3.9 from Python 3.8.